lkiesow/leihs-wiki/leihs-Admin-Guide.md

 Please change the super_user_1 password immediately after logging in the first time.
 Otherwise other people will also be able to log in using the well known default password.

 13. Set up a system cronjob that sends nightly e-mail reminders and, more importantly, updates all the models' availability counts.
-There are many ways to schedule repeating tasks on GNU/Linux, but here's a line in crontab-format that you can add to your leihs user's crontab using e.g. +crontab -e+:
+There are many ways to schedule repeating tasks on GNU/Linux, but here's a line in crontab-format that you can add to your leihs user's crontab using e.g. `crontab -e`:

         1 00    * * *   cd /home/leihs && RAILS_ENV=production rake leihs:cron